schanur/aftermath/README.md

 ## Installation
-   * Clone this repository or download and entract the snapshot to a location readable to you: git clone https://github.com/schanur/shell-status-prompt.git
+   * Clone this repository or download and entract the snapshot to a location readable to you: git clone https://github.com/schanur/shell-status-prompt.git source "/path/of/this/repo/shell-status-prompt.sh"
-   * Add the following line to your .bashrc or .zshrc file: source "/path/of/this/repo/shell-status-prompt.sh"
+   * Add the following line to the end of your .bashrc or .zshrc file:

 You are done.
 You see your new status line after you restart your shell session.